 So, I started journaling back in August.
 I did mention in the video where I shared my setup that I set goals and systems, and work on my habits throughout the year and do not start on the standard milestones periods, like the new year as I find that it does not work for me.
 I suppose too much pressure.
 So, instead of setting goals for the sake of setting goals, I would set goals based on what I feel inspired in the year or may not even set anything because I have already too much on my plate.

-When it came to choosing the journal, I chose one of ZenART’s Dotted Journals as I found that it ticked so many things for me in a journal.
+When it came to choosing the journal, I chose one from ZenART's art journal supplies as I found that it ticked so many things for me in a dot grid notebook.
 I have also gifted one of these to a friend and she enjoys it as well.

 6-Month Bullet Journal Flip Through